How to Handle Tenant CAM Disputes

 Step 6: Arbitration or Litigation

-Should legal advice dictate, be prepared for the extensive resources, time, and stress involved in pursuing arbitration or litigation.
+Should legal advice dictate, be prepared for the extensive resources, time, and stress of pursuing arbitration or litigation.
 If mediation proves ineffective, arbitration or litigation may be the only option to reach a binding legal resolution.

-When disputing CAM charges, tenants could create considerable work and expense for commercial property owners.
+When disputing CAM charges and operating costs, tenants could create considerable work and expense for commercial property owners.
 By following this step-by-step guide, landlords will gain the tools needed to efficiently and effectively handle these disputes.
 Remember to carefully review lease agreements, document all communication, conduct thorough analyses, and explore alternative dispute resolution methods before considering legal action.
 Through open communication, patience, and a willingness to find common ground, property owners can successfully navigate tenant CAM disputes while maintaining positive relationships with their tenants.

 Other blogs you may like